Where do I vote?

 These voters may be asked to cast a Provisional Ballot upon completing a certification and new registration form.

-Persons casting Provisional Ballots may check to see if their ballot was counted starting the second Wednesday after the election by visiting Votercheck or calling toll free 1-888-727-0007.
+Persons casting Provisional Ballots may check to see if their ballot was counted.
+They can check seven business days after the election by visiting Votercheck or calling toll free 1-888-727-0007.
 Provisional Ballots are counted only if the information the voter provided on their certification forms was verified.

 Persons moving from one county in Nebraska to another county in Nebraska must re-register in their new county in order to be eligible to vote.